 Service trips are planned each academic year with most trips fulfilling one Immersive Experience requirement.
 Trips vary from year to year so that students may have the opportunity to engage in both domestic and international experiences that focus on different areas of service and learning.

-Partnering with Amizade, a Global Service-Learning Group with over 27 years of experience, 12-15 LVC students/staff members will participate in a service trip to Belfast, Northern Ireland.
+Partnering with Amizade, a Global Service-Learning Group with over 28 years of experience, 10-12 LVC students and 1 staff member will participate in a service-learning trip to Trinidad & Tobago.

 Dates